Salem Radio Network News Sunday, October 12, 2025

 Audio By Carbonatix

-The game’s terrible odds of 1 in 292.2 million are designed to generate big jackpots and ever-larger prizes.
+Powerball’s terrible odds of 1 in 292.2 million are designed to generate big jackpots, with prizes growing as they roll over when no one wins.
+Lottery officials note that the odds are far better for the game’s many smaller prizes.
 There are three drawings each week.

 Previous